OCA/hr-holidays/hr_holidays_public/readme/USAGE.rst

    selected employee, including global, country and state holidays.
 #.
 If no employee is yet selected, only global holidays will be taken into
    account.

+In calendar views in HR holiday app public will be display (likes other unusual days) according the current user employee country.
+If not set the there is a fallback to the current company country to filter public holidays.